FudaWiki/fudawiki-files/mekurifuda.md

 title: Mekurifuda
 description: Japanese 4-suited cards
 published: true
-date: 2022-11-05T02:17:53.921Z
+date: 2022-12-07T08:31:44.423Z
 tags:
 editor: markdown
 dateCreated: 2022-08-19T08:46:15.982Z
 ---

-Mekurifuda, or Mekuri Karuta, are a type of Japanese playing cards that were directly derived from Tensho Karuta, which were faithful copies of Portuguese playing cards (Nanban Karuta).
+Mekurifuda [めくり札], or Mekuri Karuta [めくりかるた], are a type of Japanese playing cards that were directly derived from Tensho Karuta [天正かるた], which were faithful copies of Portuguese playing cards (Nanban Karuta [南蛮カルタ]).

-There were many Mekurifuda patterns, but all of them consisted of 48 cards, and were structurally the same as a Portuguese playing card deck.
+There were many different Mekurifuda patterns depending on the region of Japan, but all of them consisted of 48 cards, and were structurally the same as a Portuguese playing card deck.

-It was thought that they were created to get around the ban on cards bearing Portuguese playing card designs, by transforming the usual courts and dragons into abstract shapes or strokes.

 The name comes from the game [Mekuri](/en/mekurifuda/games/mekuri), which was originally played using Tensho Karuta.
 However, these cards are not strictly used for Mekuri games only.